junxit/us-congress-bills-117/metadata.md

 - 2022-03-31 — Introduced in House
 - 2022-03-31 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2022-03-31 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2022-04-05 — Committee Consideration and Mark-up Session Held.
+- 2022-04-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-09-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7904-7906)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7338.
+- 2022-09-19 — Mr. Malinowski moved to suspend the rules and pass the bill, as amended.
+- 2022-09-20 — Passed/agreed to in House: Pursuant to section 2 of H. Res.
+1361, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1433, as amended; H.R.
+4009, as amended; H.R.
+4358, as amended; H.R.
+6265; H.R.
+6846, as amended; H.R.
+7240, as amended; H.R.
+7338, as amended; H.R.
+8453, as amended; H.R.
+8503, as amended; and H.R.
+8520, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
+558, as amended.
+- 2022-09-20 — Pursuant to section 2 of H. Res.
+1361, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1433, as amended; H.R.
+4009, as amended; H.R.
+4358, as amended; H.R.
+6265; H.R.
+6846, as amended; H.R.
+7240, as amended; H.R.
+7338, as amended; H.R.
+8453, as amended; H.R.
+8503, as amended; and H.R.
+8520, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
+558, as amended. (consideration: CR H7984-7992; text: CR H7986-7987)
+- 2022-09-20 — Pursuant to the provisions of H. Res.
+1361, proceedings on H.R.
+7338 are considered vacated.
+- 2022-09-20 — The title of the measure was amended.
+Agreed to without objection.